 We expect our suppliers and contractors to demonstrate a zero tolerance approach to exploitation.
 To this end, all new contracts and those renewing, include a clause requiring that our suppliers, and their subcontractors, comply with the Act, and include Microlise’s right to terminate in the instance of any breach of this obligation.

 As part of our procurement process, we will only engage with supplier and contractors who confirm their compliance with the Act.
 We consider our exposure to modern slavery to be limited.
 We monitor and manage the risk of our supply chain by pre-appraising new vendors and continually monitoring existing vendors.
 We will seek specific assurances from those suppliers carrying the highest exposure to risk.

 We are committed to implementing and enforcing effective procedures and controls to minimise the risk of human trafficking and other modern slavery practices infiltrating our business operations or supply chains, and to acting ethically and with integrity in all our business activities and relationships.
 We expect our employees to fully comply with the Modern Slavery Act 2015 and our associated procedures.
 Any non-compliance would result in facing disciplinary procedures.
 No incidents of non-compliance with applicable laws and policies have currently been reported.

 We provide training to key staff to ensure that they understand the risks of modern slavery and human trafficking infiltrating our business or supply chains and effectively operate our policies and procedures aimed at mitigating this risk.

 This year we plan to:

-- Ensure that staff who are working in areas more at risk of encountering modern slavery receive awareness training to assist them in their understanding, identification and reporting of these risks.
+- Conduct awareness training for staff who are working at risk of encountering modern slavery to assist in identification and reporting of any suspicious incidents

 Chief Executive Officer